CALCRIM No. 124. Separation Admonition

 Remember, do not talk about the case or about any of the people or any

 subject involved in it with anyone, including the other jurors.
 Do not do

-about the facts of the case or anything else connected with the trial, and
+the facts of the case or anything else connected with the trial, and do not

-do not use any form of electronic or wireless communication to do any
+use any form of electronic or wireless communication to do any of those

-any issue connected with the trial until after you have discussed the case
+issue connected with the trial until after you have discussed the case with

 New January 2006; Revised August 2012